-The Bank's assessment is that Austraclear has observed the requirements of SSF Standard 6 during the 2013/14 Assessment period.
-Austraclear's arrangements to minimise liquidity risk for its participants are described in further detail under the following sub-standards.
+The Bank's assessment is that Austraclear observes the requirements of Principle 7.
+Austraclear's arrangements to minimise liquidity risk for its participants are described in further detail under the following Key Considerations.

-6.1 A securities settlement facility should have a robust framework to manage its liquidity risks from its participants, commercial bank money settlement agents, nostro agents, custodians, liquidity providers and other entities.
+7.1 A securities settlement facility should have a robust framework to manage its liquidity risks from its participants, commercial bank money settlement agents, nostro agents, custodians, liquidity providers and other entities.

-Austraclear conducts its securities settlements on a DvP Model 1 basis in real time (see SSF Standard 10).
+Austraclear conducts its securities settlements on a DvP Model 1 basis in real time (see Key Consideration 12.1).
 By using such a settlement mechanism, Austraclear minimises the liquidity impact of a participant default on other participants.
 Only the bilateral counterparties to securities trades struck over the counter with the defaulted participant would face a direct liquidity impact.
 Such counterparties would be able to manage their liquidity risk within their proprietary frameworks for counterparty risk management.

-6.2 A securities settlement facility should have effective operational and analytical tools to identify, measure and monitor its settlement and funding flows on an ongoing and timely basis, including its use of intraday liquidity.
+7.2 A securities settlement facility should have effective operational and analytical tools to identify, measure and monitor its settlement and funding flows on an ongoing and timely basis, including its use of intraday liquidity.